RedisLabs/redislabs-docs/content/rv/concepts/clustering.md

 ## Changing the Sharding Policy

-The clustering configuration of a Redis Enterprise VPC instance can be changed.
+The clustering configuration of a Redis Cloud Pro instance can be changed.
 However, sharding policy changes will trigger the deletion (i.e. FLUSHDB) of the data before they can be applied.
 These changes
 are: